Sacred Scriptures Bethel Edition: Based on the ASV

-A joint effort
+Joint effort

-As Meyer wished the Assemblies of Yahweh to be in complete unity, all reading from the same Bible rather than different people reading different versions, Meyer put out an annual report around the Feast of Tabernacles in 1980.
+As Meyer wished the Assemblies of Yahweh to be in complete unity, with all reading from the same Bible, rather than different people reading different versions, Meyer put out an annual report around the Feast of Tabernacles in 1980.

 In the annual report, he announced that the project of producing an accurate Bible translation would go forth for the glory of Almighty Yahweh.
 Firstly, the funds had to be acquired for typesetting, printing and binding expenses, as well as the cost of time spent reviewing, editing and making corrections.
 Donations came in from all over the world to complete the project.
 That, with securing a loan from the bank, made it possible to advance this project.
 In the Spring – Summer of 1981, editing was done to the text, assisted by office staff and Obadiah School of the Bible students.
 Because the editing work was being done in a time before the computer technology became common, editorial changes were all done by hand by Meyer.
-Not only were Yahweh and Yahshua put back in the text to replace LORD and Jesus but also the Hebrew titles Elohim, Eloah and El were also restored to the texts.
+Yahweh and Yahshua were put back in the text to replace LORD and Jesus, and the Hebrew titles Elohim, Eloah and El were also restored to the texts.
 Further, the Shakespearean English was updated to reflect the usage of language in the 20th century.

 Published and distributed

-The manuscripts were completed by Autumn in 1981.
+The manuscripts were completed by in 1981.
 The Sacred Scriptures Bethel Edition went to press and was delivered to the International Headquarters between December 1981 and January 1982.
-The Assemblies of Yahweh have continuously had the SSBE on display at the altar table of the Bethel Meeting Hall opened to Psalm 101 – Psalm 103.
+The Assemblies of Yahweh have continuously put the SSBE open at Psalm 101 to Psalm 103 on display at the altar table of the Bethel Meeting Hall.